Greece hikes gambling taxes, OPAP shares dive

 "Overall, the agreement is negative on OPAP's shareholders," Dimitris Birbos, an analyst at the Investment Bank of Greece said.
 "As things stand, I think it would be better for the state not to go ahead with its sale, as its valuation is going down."

-He estimated that the 30 percent levy would hit 2013 earnings before interest, tax, depreciation and amortization by 350 million euros (281.69 million pounds) and strip 280 million euros from net profit, which last year totalled 537.5 million euros.
+He estimated that the 30 percent levy would hit 2013 earnings before interest, tax, depreciation and amortization by 350 million euros ($456.94 million) and strip 280 million euros from net profit, which last year totaled 537.5 million euros.

 The 10 percent levy on winnings is also expected to reduce so-called "recycling" activity, or repeated bets from players' wins, he said.